 Officers often note signs of distracted driving, such as lane drifting, failure to brake, or the driver’s own admissions at the scene.
 If the driver was cited for violating the hands-free law, that citation further supports your claim.

-Vehicle Data and Dashcam Footage
+Uncovering Clues from Vehicle Data and Dashcams

 Modern vehicles often record data that can indicate whether a driver was interacting with an infotainment system before a collision.
 Dashcam footage from your vehicle, the other driver’s vehicle, or nearby cars may also capture the driver’s behavior.